-But wait, the theologian in the crowd wants to say – God doesn’t lose things through carelessness.
+But wait, the theologian in the crowd wants to say – God doesn’t lose things through carelessness!
 And for that matter, God is not a teenage girl.
 God doesn’t freak out, after all, so doesn’t the comparison break down?
-Well, neither does he have the emotions of a shepherd who loses a sheep.
+Well, let’s look at the other two parables in this chapter: neither does God have the emotions of a shepherd who loses a sheep.
 But because we are made in God’s image, it’s possible to get an idea of what God is like by watching people and saying that heaven is something like this.

 Some people have the idea that God is some Cosmic Spirit or the Force, this kind of vague Mind that never gets upset and never gets happy, but just Exists.
 Actually, there is nothing in the Bible which would give you that idea: instead we read – God is love; God is a God of anger.
 Jesus burst into tears at the tom of Lazarus – this wasn’t because of human weakness; it shows us how much God hates death.

 So now here’s a thing that makes God really happy, and that is perfectly sound theology.
 Perhaps the theologians who were watching on were thinking, “Jesus, how do you know that this how heaven looks when a sinner repents?”
 The answer is simple: “Because I am from heaven, and this kind of rejoicing happens every day there!”